 And when I have more fun than a human being should be allowed to have, it's infectious.

-Except the libs, it just it just it just destroys them because nobody's supposed to be happy.
+You do too, except the libs, it just destroys them because nobody's supposed to be happy.

 Live from the Southern Command in sunny South Florida.